Cookery Classes

 Luscious candied pumpkin dessert, Kabak Tatlisi; great for entertaining

-I hope you can give this delicious, glistening pumpkin dessert a try; it may also be a lovely addition for your holiday entertaining and a pleasant surprise for Halloween, if you are celebrating.
+I hope you can give this delicious, glistening pumpkin dessert a try; it may also be a lovely addition for your holiday entertaining and a great way to use up pumpkin leftover from Halloween, too.
+I like the Crown Prince variety, though I made this dessert successfully with regular pumpkin, as well as butternut squash too.
 For a delicious variation, drizzle a little tahini over the baked pumpkin when serving.

 Serves 6 – 8